more-cars/rest-api/README.md

     * optional: log in → no credentials needed → just click "Connect"
 * Run `npm install` to install all required dependencies and tools
 * Run `npm run local:app:start` to start the app locally
-    * it should be available now at http://localhost:3000
+    * it is now available at http://localhost:3000
-    * an `.env` should have been created automatically in the project's root folder
+    * an `.env` is created automatically in the project's root folder
-        * it should contain the location of the database -> default: `DB_HOST=localhost`
+        * it contains the location of the database → default: `DB_HOST=localhost`
-        * it should contain the password for the database -> default: `DB_PASSWORD=123456789`
+        * it contains the initial password for the database → default: `DB_PASSWORD=123456789`
         * optional: change those values when you want to use a different database (e.g. from the Minikube cluster)
-* Optional: Using "pretty" hostnames instead of `localhost`:
+* Optional: Using readable hostnames instead of `localhost`:
     * run `npm run local:hostnames:add`
     * this makes the REST API available at http://api.more-cars.internal:3000/
     * this makes the API specification available at http://swagger.more-cars.internal:3000/
     * this makes the database available at http://db.more-cars.internal:7474/

-## Minikube (local Kubernetes cluster)
+## Alternative: Minikube (local Kubernetes cluster)

-Minikube is a quick and simple option to create a local Kubernetes cluster.
+Minikube allows to quickly set up a local Kubernetes cluster.
-See documentation for more information: https://minikube.sigs.k8s.io/docs/.
+Check the documentation for information on how to install and configure: https://minikube.sigs.k8s.io/docs/.
 The Minikube cluster uses exactly the same Kubernetes configuration files as the "real" Kubernetes cluster in GKE (see `deployment/app` and `deployment/overlays` folder).
-This allows to test situations that might happen in the production environment, but cannot be recreated in a local dev environment.
+This allows to test situations that can happen in a production environment, but cannot be recreated in a local dev environment.

 ### Start cluster